Logan007/pearsonC/README.md

 ## Permutation

 We use an all-same constant version as it has a comparable bias to an all-different constant version.
-This way, we might save some cycles loading constants from cahce or memory.
+This way, we might save some cycles loading constants from cache or memory.

 ```
 uint32_t cmc (uint32_t x) {